-- If disbursed via check, the date received is two working days after the date on the check. - If direct deposited, the date received is the date the funds were deposited into the bank account as reflected on the bank statement.

-• If deposited onto electronic payment card (EPC), the date received is two working days after the disbursed date in $ND\sqrt{erify}$.
+- If disbursed via check, the date received is two working days after the date on the check. - If direct deposited, the date received is the date the funds were deposited into the bank account as reflected on the bank statement. - If deposited onto electronic payment card (EPC), the date received is two working days after the disbursed date in ND√erify.

-When an individual is in receipt of TANF, support assigned to the state is not counted as income.
+Division 10 Program 415 Service 41 Chapters 05 - 6 - Chapters 05 0 When an individual is in receipt of TANF, su as income. pport assigned to the state is not counted